Kritikamishraa/instagram-fake-vs-genuine/README.md

-# Retry generating the README file now that tool access is restored

 # Content for the Instagram Fake vs Genuine Account Analysis README
-readme_content = """

 # 📱 Instagram Fake vs Genuine Account Analysis

 This project analyzes Instagram account-level data to distinguish between fake and genuine profiles using Exploratory Data Analysis (EDA) techniques in Python.